Bill would let women sue doctors who perform their abortions

 If approved, it would be the first law of its kind in the U.S.

-The proposal, which was endorsed Tuesday by a three-member panel of lawmakers, would permit the woman to file a lawsuit at any point in her life, something that goes against typical statute of limitation rules.
+The proposal, which was endorsed Tuesday by a GOP-led three-member panel of lawmakers, would permit the woman to file a lawsuit at any point in her life, something that goes against typical statute of limitation rules.
 It could also make the state vulnerable to costly court challenges.

 “What we’re asking for is that individuals, doctors and clinics that make money off of women by giving them abortions are simply held accountable,” said Sen. Mark Chelgren, the Republican who introduced the bill.
 “That’s all this does.
 It protects women from people who would normally be trying to sell them something in a time when they are under the most stress that is kind of imaginable.”